Duke-CEI-Center/AutoEDA/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the creative commons - see the [LICENSE](https://github.com/AndyLu666/MCP-EDA-Server/blob/main/LICENSE.md) file for details.

 ---